sand7242/dfs_prediction/README.md

 ## Finding the Perfect Lineup
-* Daily fantasy sports are derived from the season long contests in which a contestants draft teams and keep that team for the length of the season.
+* Daily fantasy sports are derived from the season long contests in which contestants draft teams and keep that team for the length of the season.

 * In daily fantasy contests, contestants select teams on a daily basis.
 After the last game has ended, dfs results are posted and winning contestants are paid out.